 The laboratory is interested in the greater understanding of RNA processing mechanisms and how they can be used as tools for biotechnology.
 Bigger questions involve how transcripts are modified by numerous processing steps, coordination between organelle and nuclear genomes, and RNA/protein interactions.
 Currently we are investigating engineered specificity and biochemical mechanisms of C-to-U and U-to-C RNA editing tools.

 RNA transcripts are critical subjects of regulation since they are the informational intermediaries between DNA and protein.
 Mutations in DNA could theoretically be repaired at the RNA level, transcripts can be stabilized by RNA binding proteins, and transcripts can be destroyed altering the expression of proteins.
-Discovering or engineering new tools of RNA regulation can help treat disease or improve agriculture.
+Discovering and engineering new tools of RNA regulation can help treat disease or improve agriculture.

 C-to-U RNA editing in plants is required for photosynthetic function and is performed by a large complex with several members from various protein families.
 One large class of nuclear encoded proteins involved in controlling organelle expression present in most eukaryotes is the pentatricopeptide repeat (PPR) family of proteins.
 PPR proteins bind single-stranded RNA through a sequence specific mechanism.
 PPR proteins have been linked to C-to-U and U-to-C RNA editing, RNA maturation, splicing, RNA turnover, and translation.
 Since PPR proteins have such diverse functions, we are investigating how they alter transcripts.
 This could lead to new tools useful for the manipulation of RNAs.